Francis Suarez: Climate change

-Suarez acknowledges that rising sea levels resulting from climate change pose a challenge for Miami.
+Suarez acknowledged that rising sea levels resulting from climate change pose a challenge for Miami.
 In February 2019 Suarez wrote an article with former Secretary-General of the United Nations Ban Ki-Moon on how Miami is defending itself from the effects of climate change.

 In November 2019 the Miami City Commission unanimously adopted a resolution submitted by Suarez amounting to a climate emergency declaration for Miami.
 The resolution was symbolic, having no attached actions or plans.
 Suarez pledged to spend funds raised from the Miami Forever Bond to address climate matters and to pursue additional state and federal funding.

 Business

 Role in marketing city

-Supporters and critics alike have often described Suarez (whose office as mayor has limited statutory roles and limited statutory authority) as using the pulpit of his title as Miami's mayor to act as the city's de facto "chief marketing officer".
+Supporters and critics alike often described Suarez (whose office as mayor had limited statutory roles and limited statutory authority) as using the pulpit of his title as Miami's mayor to act as the city's de facto "chief marketing officer".
 In March 2024, Madison Darbyshire of the Financial Times credited Suarez with playing a central role in "Miami's repositioning as a glamorous global centre."